 A street tree lives in the cut-out of pavement between the sidewalk and the curb.
 It has to survive compacted soil, road salt, car exhaust, and drought.
 Not every species is built for that.
 The City of Philadelphia manages street trees through Philadelphia Parks & Recreation, and TreePhilly coordinates planting efforts and resources for residents who want to get involved.

 A yard tree is a different story.
-You have more room, typically better soil quality, and generally just more flexibility in what you can plant.
+You have more room, typically better soil quality, and generally more flexibility in what you can plant.
 There are a few city-supported programs that can help you pick the right species and get started.
-Read on for details.

 The Sycamore Situation

 If you live in Northwest Philadelphia, you have more than likely encountered sycamores.
 These are massive, ancient-looking trees with peeling bark and wide canopies that have been shading these neighborhoods for generations.
 Some of them are genuinely old.
-They’re beautiful.
-They’re iconic.
-And if you have one near your house, there are a few things to know.
+They're beautiful, and they're iconic.

-Sycamores are water-seekers.
-Their root systems spread wide and actively move toward underground moisture sources, which in many neighborhoods means pipes.
+They're also water-seekers.
+Sycamore root systems spread wide and actively move toward underground moisture sources, which in many neighborhoods means pipes.
 If your sewer line has even a hairline crack, sycamore roots will find it.
-Once they get inside, they can cause blockages, and can eventually do serious damage to your sewer line.
-As beautiful and charming as these trees are, sadly this is a known, documented problem with sycamores, and it’s one of the reasons arborists recommend keeping them well away from foundations and plumbing.
+Once they're inside, they cause blockages and can do serious damage to your lateral.
+It's a known, documented problem, and it's one of the reasons arborists recommend keeping sycamores well away from foundations and plumbing.

-None of this means sycamores are bad trees or that you should avoid them.
-On a park block or along a wide right-of-way, they’re magnificent.
-But in a typical Philadelphia rowhouse yard or close to an older clay or cast iron sewer lines, it’s good to be informed about these big beautiful trees and if you’re looking for a tree to plant, there may be other options to consider depending on the location you want to place a tree.
+None of this means sycamores are bad trees.
+On a park block or along a wide right-of-way, they're magnificent.
+But in a typical Philadelphia rowhouse yard, or anywhere near older clay or cast iron sewer lines, there are better choices.
+A serviceberry or redbud won't go looking for your pipes.

 What to Consider Before You Plant

-For yard trees near structures or utilities, look for trees with less aggressive, non-invasive root systems: serviceberry, redbud, and certain ornamental cherries tend to be more manageable in urban settings.
-Philadelphia Parks & Recreation and TreePhilly maintain a great list for street and yard trees for exactly this reason.
+For yard trees near structures or utilities, look for species with less aggressive root systems.
+Serviceberry, redbud, and certain ornamental cherries tend to be far more manageable in urban settings.
+Philadelphia Parks & Recreation and TreePhilly maintain a regularly updated species list for exactly this reason.

 Philadelphia's Philly Tree Plan is a 10-year strategy to grow and protect the urban forest.
 Part of that work involves planting smarter, not just planting more.

 The basics of maintenance: mulch well, water young trees through their first two summers, and stay aware of root spread near sidewalks and plumbing.
-None of it is complicated, and it’s worth the effort.
+None of it is complicated.

 Trees Are Worth It

-Philadelphia’s tree canopy is part of what makes this city livable.
-Trees lower temperatures at street level, reduce stormwater runoff, clean the air, and make neighborhoods feel like neighborhoods.
-The Nature Conservancy published an analysis focused on mapping temperatures around Philadelphia and found a clear correlation of neighborhood temperatures and trees.
-The interactive map is linked here.
-It’s worth checking out.
+Philadelphia's tree canopy is part of what makes this city livable.
+Trees lower street-level temperatures, reduce stormwater runoff, clean the air, and make neighborhoods feel like neighborhoods.
+The Nature Conservancy published an analysis mapping temperatures across Philadelphia and found a clear correlation between canopy coverage and cooler blocks.
+The interactive map is worth pulling up if you're curious about a specific neighborhood.

 Plant the right tree.
-Know what you’re getting into.
-And take advantage of the free resources the city offers to help you do it well.
+Know what you're getting into.
+Take advantage of the free resources the city offers to help you do it well.

 References cited: TreePhilly, TreePhilly Spring 2026 Tree List, Philly Tree Plan (City of Philadelphia), The Nature Conservancy — Philadelphia Urban Heat & Tree Canopy Analysis, TNC Philadelphia Temperature & Tree Canopy Interactive Map, The Arbor Day Foundation — The Value of Trees.